 How the Sun Shows Direction

 The way to a place is called direction.
-In order to find a place, we must know in what direction from us it lies.
+In order to find a place or to describe where it is, we must know in what direction from us it lies.
 Most commonly, directions are provided in terms of whether the place lies north, south, east, or west of where we are currently located (this is known as relative location).